Transformers with RL or SFT Provably Learn Sparse Boolean Functions, But Differently: Introduction

 The remarkable success of fine-tuned transformers has spurred significant interest in understanding their underlying mechanisms.
 A large number of works have investigated various aspects such as expressivity~\citep{li2024chainthoughtempowerstransformers,merrill2024expressivepowertransformerschain} and estimation error~\citep{hu2024unveilingstatisticalfoundationschainofthought}.
-For SFT, \cite{kim2025transformers} studied the emergence of CoT by formalizing the mechanism specifically in the bit subset parity problem.
-They showed that a one-layer transformer fine-tuned via SFT with teacher-forcing provably learns the parity in a way analogous to CoT, providing promising theoretical insights into reasoning capabilities acquired by SFT.
-Nevertheless, the theoretical understandings of RL and of how SFT and RL differently enhance the reasoning capabilities of transformers are inadequate or even absent.
-This lack of theoretical understandings stands in stark contrast to the success of fine-tuning via RL and the growing body of empirical observations for the comparison between RL and SFT, such as SFT memorizes but RL generalizes~\citep{chu2025sft}.
+For SFT, \citet{kim2025transformers} studied the emergence of CoT by formalizing the mechanism specifically in the bit subset parity problem.
+They showed that a one-layer transformer provably learns parity in one-update via SFT with teacher-forcing and intermediate supervision akin to CoT, providing promising theoretical insights into reasoning capabilities acquired by SFT.
+Nevertheless, the theoretical understanding of RL~(with process reward) and of how SFT and RL differently enhance reasoning capabilities of transformers is inadequate or even absent.
+This lack of theoretical understanding stands in stark contrast to the success of RL fine-tuning and the growing body of empirical observations for the comparison between RL and SFT, such as SFT memorizes but RL generalizes~\citep{chu2025sft}.